Upcoming Services

 Vicar

-Father Andrew Harrah was born in Newport Beach, CA and raised in the neighboring city of Irvine.
-He first attended Biola University and was a member of the Torrey Honors College.
-He graduated, however, from Concordia University Irvine with a Bachelor of Arts degree in history.
+Father Andrew Harrah discerned his call to the priesthood amid a life shaped by faith, service, and scholarship.
+Born in Newport Beach, CA, and raised in Irvine, he first attended Biola University as a member of the Torrey Honors College before graduating from Concordia University Irvine with a Bachelor of Arts in history.

-He served in the United States Marine Corps Reserve as an artilleryman and obtained a Master of Arts degree in history (with a concentration in the medieval era) from California State University, Fullerton.
-After his honorable discharge from the Marine Corps, he moved to Phoenix, AZ to teach history with Great Hearts Academies, a network of classical liberal arts charter schools.
+He served in the United States Marine Corps Reserve as an artilleryman and earned a Master of Arts in history (concentrating on the medieval era) from California State University, Fullerton.
+After his honorable discharge, he moved to Phoenix, AZ, to teach history at Great Hearts Academies, a network of classical liberal arts charter schools.

-He met his wife, Corrie, while teaching.
-She has given him three sons, Josiah, Joshua, and John, and one daughter, Lucy.
-He completed a Master of Arts degree in classical theology from Talbot School of Theology.
-He was ordained a deacon on June 9, 2023, a priest on August 15, 2024, and was appointed Vicar of St. Alban’s by Bishop Peter Hansen in August 2024.
+There he met his wife, Corrie, who has blessed him with three sons—Josiah, Joshua, and John—and a daughter, Lucy.
+He completed a Master of Arts in classical theology from Talbot School of Theology, graduating summa cum laude.
+He was ordained a deacon on June 9, 2023, a priest on August 15, 2024, and appointed Vicar of St. Alban’s by Bishop Peter Hansen in August 2024, eager to build this mission to the glory of Christ the King.

 The Rev. Dr. Richard Kishur